gdcc/dataverse-exporters/croissant/README.md

 Croissant is a new format and there are a number of open questions about it.
 (Developers may find additional open question in the code flagged with "TODO" or similar.)

+### The `version` field

+See the issues below, but in short, we are currently returning "1.0.0" but we would rather return "1.0" so that we can keep the field as a string if we ever switch to MAJOR.MINOR.PATCH as Croissant recommends.

+- 1.0 as a string should be a valid version for a dataset: https://github.com/mlcommons/croissant/issues/609
+- add flag to validator to ignore certain warnings: https://github.com/mlcommons/croissant/issues/643

 ### Can ingested files have multiple URLs to download various formats?

 We opened https://github.com/mlcommons/croissant/issues/641 about this.
 Perhaps there should be a FileObject for each format offered?